perfecto25/perfecto25-nginx/README.md

 ### Puppet Version compatibility
 PE 3.8 and greater

-### NOTICE:
+### PREREQUISITE STEPS:
-if running SELinux for CentOS/Redhat/Fedora/Ubuntu/Debian, make sure to disable or lower to permissive, otherwise port 8000 wont bind correctly
+- if running SELinux for CentOS/Redhat/Fedora/Ubuntu/Debian, make sure to disable or lower to permissive, otherwise port 8000 wont bind correctly
+- Disable Iptables if firewall is running, otherwise port 8000 wont work

 ## How to use this module:
 clone this repository to your modules directory,